top of page

 Another participant, Dion Mukapi, wrote in a poem of how this week of shared offering taught them that:

-Together we discovered what becomes possible when trust is placed at the centre and presence replaces a predetermined programme.
+Together we discovered what becomes possible when trust and presence are placed at the centre.

 This is the lived inquiry we are attending to now at Kufunda.